Build quality and foot support really boosts the 2FO package

 Launched last year, the latest Specialized 2FO 2.0 shoes are more flexible, much lighter and use a tackier sole than the first generation.

-Significant foot protection takes the form of reinforcement against rubbing, dense foam embedded in the upper and armoured toebox, and a chunky, dual-density midsole to absorb impacts.
-The interior shaping and insole uses Specialized’s Body Geometry principles and spreads the toes a little, supports the arches and angles the foot for pedalling – this might sound weird, but it’s all particularly comfortable and natural when riding.
+There’s reinforcement against rubbing and dense foam imbedded in the sides and toebox, plus the outer resists splashing and sheds water to dry quickly.
+The interior shape and insole use Specialized’s Body Geometry principles and spread toes a little, support arches and angle the foot for pedalling, which might sound weird, but it’s all very comfortable and natural when riding.